Best Practices for Institutional Researchers to Optimize Data Requests and Reclaim the 60% of Team's Capacity

 Why This Framework Matters Now

-This article reflects real interviews with IR leaders, validated workload estimates, and observed operational outcomes from institutions across the full spectrum of U.S. higher education contexts.
+These best practices come from real interviews with IR leaders, validated workload estimates, and observed operational outcomes across the full spectrum of U.S. higher education.

-For IR leaders under pressure, these best practices offer a defensible, evidence-based path to reclaiming capacity before burnout becomes their operating strategy.
+If your team is under pressure, this framework gives you a defensible, evidence-based path to reclaiming capacity before burnout becomes the default operating strategy.

 Where Clema Fits in This Operating Model (Without Replacing What Already Works)

-Even in offices with strong self-service adoption, IR leaders described the same upstream problems:
+IR leaders with strong self-service programs still described the same upstream problems:

-• Need for feedback loops to understand where the data is used and the context.
+• Missing feedback loops to understand how and where data gets used

 Clema does not replace BI tools, dashboards, or analyst judgment.
 Instead, it bundles up the entire system, from the intake with AI guidance to get clarity on the request based on the institutional data dictionary, to the data handling layer by integrating with existing data repositories and warehouses , following institutional workflows and best practices to retrieve and service the requests in minutes for existing reports.